stackforge/pecan/docs/source/testing.rst

-The testing utility included with Pecan, :func:`pecan.testing.load_test_app`, can be passed a file path representing a Pecan configuration file, and will return an instance of the application, wrapped in a :class:`webtest.TestApp` environment.
+The testing utility included with Pecan, :func:`pecan.testing.load_test_app`, can be passed a file path representing a Pecan configuration file, and will return an instance of the application, wrapped in a :class:`~webtest.app.TestApp` environment.

 From here, it's possible to extend the :class:`FunctionalTest` base class and write tests that issue simulated HTTP requests.